 - PSC 175 SPECIAL TOPICS (1-5).
 Topic to be listed in course schedule.
 May enroll again as topic changes.
 May not be used as a general education requirement. - PSC 203 AMERICAN NATIONAL GOVERNMENT (3, fa, sp).
 Origin, development, structure, functions and problems of the national government.
-Special reference to recent trends and U.S. and Missouri Constitutions. - PSC 203H HONORS AMERICAN NATIONAL GOVERNMENT (3, sp, even).

-Origin, development, structure, and functions of the national government with references to recent trends, and U.S. and Missouri Constitutions, using a variety of non-traditional teaching methods for advanced learners. - PSC 204 AMERICAN STATE AND LOCAL GOVERNMENT (3, sp).
+Special reference to recent trends and U.S. and Missouri Constitutions.
+MOTR POSC 101, transfer guaranteed. - PSC 203H HONORS AMERICAN NATIONAL GOVERNMENT (3, sp, even).
+Origin, development, structure, and functions of the national government with references to recent trends, and U.S. and Missouri Constitutions, using a variety of non-traditional teaching methods for advanced learners.